40 Hobbies For Women To Strengthen Your Brain And Body

 This is my favorite hobby of all time.
 I've loved books ever since I could read.
 Reading is not only fun, entertaining, and relaxing, but also it improves your vocabulary, increases your general knowledge and awareness, and keeps your mind active.
 Here's a good list of books I recommend.

 Rebounding is one of the most fun, least painful exercises out there — especially for the benefits you get from it.
 It involves jumping, running, or dancing on a strong mini trampoline for a period of time.
 Not only does it improve your fitness level, but also it is great for your lymphatic system.
 It's inexpensive, portable, and easy.
-Here's my best rebounders review page.

 Do you have stuff around your house you don't use or need?
 Can you find items at a store that are deeply discounted that you could re-sell?
 Have you created something that others might want to buy?
 You can make some great extra cash on the side by selling your own stuff or things you make or buy and re-sell at a mark-up.
-Sites like Amazon, Etsy, and eBay are great places to promote and sell your stuff with very little effort.
+Sites like Amazon's FBA Program, Etsy, and eBay are great places to promote and sell your stuff with very little effort.

 38. Wine Tasting

 Writing, whether it's a novel or just in your journal, is an amazing hobby that is so good for you.
 Writing down your thoughts and feelings is a wonderful way to relieve stress and worry.
 Writing also stimulates creativity, imagination, and focus.
 Through writing, you can improve your vocabulary, clarify your ideas, and improve your general communication skills.
 You don't have to be a Pulitzer Prize winner to start writing.
 Just write and enjoy the process.
-Here's book on writing by Ann Lamott that I really enjoyed.
+Here's a book on writing by Ann Lamott that I really enjoyed.

-Yoga is an ancient system of philosophies, principles and practices derived from the Vedic tradition of India and the Himalayas, more than 2500 years ago.
+Yoga is an ancient system of philosophies, principles, and practices derived from the Vedic tradition of India and the Himalayas, more than 2500 years ago.
 Today it's practiced as a form of meditation, relaxation, and clarity of mind.
-It includes physical poses and stretches that strengthen and invigorate the body, and help all physical systems to work properly.
+It includes physical poses and stretches that strengthen and invigorate the body and help all physical systems to work properly.
 Here's a good beginning DVD program if you're ready to get started.

 If you enjoyed this post, please share it by clicking the Facebook button below.